 But I have to be honest - I was never a fan of the Toll House recipe...eek!
 (I know, I know...I can hear the angry emails coming in now).
 So, I set out on a long, long journey to invent a recipe of my own to rival the tastiest bakery cookies out there.

 The Re-Invention of the Chocolate Chip Cookie

-I spent over 5 years working to perfect this recipe, and now I'm thrilled to be sharing my (very unbiased) take on the BEST salted chocolate chip cookie recipe with you all.
+I spent over 5 years working to perfect this recipe, and now I'm thrilled to be sharing my (very unbiased) take on the BEST sea salt chocolate chip cookie recipe with you all.